Tomie (film series): Tomie Unlimited (2011)

-Meanwhile, at home, Tomie's head rises from the trash bin and convinces her father to kill his wife and feed her to her.
-Back at school, Tsukiko encounters Yoshie with a tumor on her neck and runs off in panic.
-When Yoshie enters the Judo club's room while looking for Tsukiko, she is decapitated by the members who mistook her head for the tumors.
+Meanwhile, at home, Tomie's head rises from the trash bin and convinces her father to kill his wife and feed her body to her.
+Back at school, Tsukiko encounters Yoshie with a tumor on her neck similar to the one Tomie had and runs off in panic.
+When Yoshie enters the Judo club's room while looking for Tsukiko, she is decapitated by the members who mistook her head for the tumor's.
 Her headless body comes back to life and starts chasing the Judo club members.
-Tsukiko then walks into Toshio stabbing Tomie's body, and a new Tomie forms out of the blood and begins kissing Toshio.
+Tsukiko then walks into Toshio, witnessing him stab a Tomie to death, and a new Tomie forms out of the blood and begins kissing Toshio.
 Tsukiko kills Toshio and runs off into a locker room and encounters several versions of Tomie.

 Just as she is about to be cornered by the Tomies, she wakes up in her bed.
 Her parents inform her that she is an only child and that she never had a sister when she asks about Tomie.
+Tsukiko sighs in relief, believing she just had a bad nightmare which proves to be false when Mashashi starts eating hair and Kimiko’s head suddenly stretches abnormally to the point where it appears to be upside down.
+It turns out that Japan is being overrun by intoxicatingly beautiful humanoid regenerative creatures who respond to the name Tomie, and that in order to save their family from a giant Tomie head and Tomie centipedes Tsukiko’s parents plan to offer their daughter up as a sacrifice to the Tomies, and Tsukiko’s dream was a representation of her fear about the Tomies.

-Tsukiko sighs in relief, believing she just had a bad nightmare which proves to be false when her parents begin acting strange and a centipede made from Tomie’s heads attack Tsukiko’s mother.
-Tsukiko runs upstairs and encounters Toshio and Yoshie who tell her that they never liked her and were pretending to be her friends all along.
-She pushes them down the stairs and they are both attacked by the centipedes.
-Tsukiko then encounters a grotesque, freakish, giant Tomie head in her living room, and after a brief conversation the Tomie centipedes begin crawling over her.
+Tomie does not want Tsukiko as a sacrifice, however, and attacks Kimiko before she can stab her daughter.
+Tsukiko runs upstairs and encounters Toshio and Yoshie who tell her that they are mortified by their friendship with her in her dream, and in real life they always hated her and thought she was annoying.
+Hurt, Tsukiko pushes them down the stairs and they are both attacked by the centipedes.
+Tsukiko then encounters a huge giant Tomie head in her living room, and after a brief conversation, the “sisters” reconcile, and the Tomie centipedes begin crawling over her.

-Finally, Tsukiko is shown walking out of the house, resembling Tomie.
-As she walks through the streets of Japan, she observes other women she passes by, many of them also being Tomie.
+The movie ends has Tsukiko is shown walking out of the house, having become another Tomie.
+As she walks through the streets of Japan, she observes other women she passes by, many of them also being Tomies.
 She walks up to a man, smiling, and is then shown being murdered by him in an apartment.
-Lying on the floor, she looks at a mirror and Tomie's reflection asks her "Are you happy now, Tsukiko?"
+Lying on the floor, she looks at a mirror, retaining some degree of her original personality.
+However, the reflection she sees in the mirror is of Tomie, resembling the way she did in Tsukiko’s dream when she was Tsukiko’s sister, who asks Tsukiko if she is happy.
+In response, Tsukiko laughs sadistically before her original personality dies and is replaced with that of another Tomie.